The following dedicated individuals were elected at the

 After my retirement four years ago, my wife Cynthia and moved from Manitoba to BC.
 I became excited when I realized that we were living in Elizabeth May’s riding and decided that I wanted to help out in the 2015 campaign.
 After the re-election, I stayed on with the SGI group of volunteers because they were a passionate, professional group of people that I admired.
 This group of volunteers morphed into the SGI Green Media and the Green Special Events groups.

-I have contributed my photography skills and time in video recording, as well as canvassing.
-My experience with the Greens, in combination with recent political reversals by the federal Liberal government have convinced me that, more than ever, the country needs the policies that the Green Party espouses.
+I have contributed my photography skills and time in video recording, and was also involved with canvassing.
+My experience with the Greens, in combination with recent political reversals by the federal Liberal government, have convinced me that, more than ever, the country needs the policies that the Green Party espouses.

 I believe that the SGI EDA is vital in supporting Elizabeth May, as well as helping other EDAs across the country become established.
 Not having the same funds available as other parties, the Green Party must rely on volunteers.
 To facilitate this, we must take on the difficult tasks of recruiting and empowering our volunteers to be truly successful.
 This isn’t as easy as it seems.
 I am up to that challenge.